mickhansen/graphql-sequelize/README.md

 If you have non-database values that depend on other values you can either solve this by using virtual attributes with dependencies on your model or disable attribute filtering via `resolver.filterAttributes = false` or for specific resolvers with `resolver(target, {filterAttributes: false})`.

+#### Default attributes
+When filtering attributes you might need some fields every time, regardless of wether they have been requested in the query.
+You can specify those fields with the `defaultAttributes` resolver option like `resolver(target, {defaultAttributes: ['default', 'field', 'names']})`.
+A common use case would be the need to fetch a `userId` for every query and every resource of your domain model for permission checking -- in that case you would write your `resolver` functions like `resolver(target, {defaultAttributes: ['userId']})`.

 ### Features

 - Automatically converts args to where if arg keys matches model attributes